jasminegamedev/Celeste64-Trans-Pride-Coat/README.md

 # Installation

-To install simply copy and paste the Models folder into the games Content folder
+To install simply copy and paste the Models folder into the games Content folder.
+If it asks you to overwrite the player.glb file, say yes.

 # Changing to normal